Wednesday, December 17, 2008

 Even though we’re all in paradise at Valparaiso, we do miss certain things from the real world.
 Sichiko Hamada wish there was a bath tub in her bathroom.

-Juan Casado, the sole Spaniard in the group, wish there was someone to talk to.
-He only speaks his mother tongue, but luckily he has a cell phone to get him through the meals.
+Juan Casado, the sole Spaniard in the group, wishes there was someone to talk to.
+He only speaks his mother tongue but luckily has a cell phone to get him through the meals.
 At the Fundacion, he is inspired by the many rabbits in the garden.
 They turn up in all of his pictures like peeping toms.
 He has also made some beautiful pictures of bullfighting.
 I like his paintings 10.000 times more than I like bullfighting.

 Mira Cedar from Tel Aviv is a gentle presence in the dining room, always smiling, watching people with curiousity.
 She has become a fan of Danish art books.
 Since the Fundacion was founded by my countrymen, there's an obscene amount of books from my Scandinavian homeland.

-Laura Liubinaviciute, our Lithuanian translator, wish there was less salt in the food.
-However, she has a great ear for languages and she sure knows how to mutilate a pineapple.
+Laura Liubinaviciute, our Lithuanian translator, wishes there was less salt in the food.
+However, she has a great ear for languages and knows how to mutilate a pineapple.
 “I’m not an artist,” she keeps on saying.
 “I don’t know why I’m here.”
 Well, we’re happy she is.
-During her first ten days, she translates a Spanish play into Lithuanian while she’s hanging out with Moldovans, Israeli, Danes, stray cats …
+During her first ten days, she translates a Spanish play into Lithuanian while she’s hanging out with Moldovans, Israeli, Danes, and the stray cats.

 We also have two official mothers who look after us, Pilar Parra and Marie-Laure Gonzales, the manager and assistant manager.
 They are warm, patient, and helpful.
 When there is no water, they call the mayor of Mojácar.
 When there is no sun, they call God of Andalusia.
 They want what’s best for us, so we can stay happy, creative, and fulfilled.

 But there is a limit to their service.
 We still have to chew our own food.